AriFordsham/GHCWiki/status/april07.md

 - The GHC API has seen some cleanup, and it should now be both more complete and slightly easier to use.
 There is still plenty of work to do here, though.

-- David Wearn has been working on integrating Haddock and GHC during his Google Summer of Code project last year.
+- David Waern has been working on integrating Haddock and GHC during his Google Summer of Code project last year.
 The parts of this project that involved modifying GHC are done and integrated into the GHC tree.
 The new version of Haddock based on GHC is usable but still experimental; the darcs repository is [ here](http://darcs.haskell.org/SoC/haddock.ghc).